What’s New in the 4th Edition

 - Native integer types (

-) - added a small section in the Unsafe Code chapter. - Using
+nintandnuint) - added a small section in the Unsafe Code chapter. - Using

-to disallow capturing variables - added to the section talking about closures. - Using just plain
+staticto disallow capturing variables - added to the section talking about closures. - Using just plain

-). - Partial methods are now much more flexible - the section about partial methods and classes got completely rewritten, but it is a small section in the back of the book.
+new ()in cases where the type can be inferred - called out in the book, though most of the book still explicitly names types (a similar argument for why the book usesvar). - Partial methods are now much more flexible - the section about partial methods and classes got completely rewritten, but it is a small section in the back of the book.

 - A handful of other small things.